abhijithremesh/Tableau-portfolio/COVID-19 Cases/README.md

 This project uses the COVID-19 Cases.csv as the source dataset to create dashboards and stories in tableau.

+All these vizs are based on the covid cases until March 22, 2020

 Below lists some of the visualisations.

 # Overview dashboard